lunics/zmk-config/README.md

 ```

 The left kb is the master and the right one is the slave.
-The right is connected to the left, which is connected to the pc.
+The right is connected to the left, which is connected to the laptop.

 ### Todo